 To do so, they have partnered with the U.S. Department of Veterans Affairs (VA), Specialisterne Foundation, and six Historically Black Colleges & Universities (HBCUs) to provide no-cost STEM training and grow a more diverse cyber workforce.
 These and other initiatives aim to not only expand the cybersecurity workforce but also expand the definition of cybersecurity in the public’s mind.

 “Another big misunderstanding about cybersecurity is that you need to be a math and coding lover to pursue a career in the space,” Plaggemier says.
 “In actuality, all you need to do is like to be a problem-solver and team player.
 From recruiting to training to coding, there is a job track within cybersecurity for everyone.
 Therefore, to find success in the field all you really need is a willingness to learn.”

-Spurred on by the Biden Administration, Google recently announced it would invest $10 billion over the next five years to expand Zero Trust programs, help secure the software supply chain, and enhance open-source security; Apple, Microsoft, and Amazon have all made their own cybersecurity pledges.
+Spurred on by the Biden Administration, Google announced in 2021 that it would invest $10 billion over the next five years to expand Zero Trust programs, help secure the software supply chain, and enhance open-source security; Apple, Microsoft, and Amazon have all made their own cybersecurity pledges.

 “One of the best things about the cybersecurity field is that it is always changing,” Plaggemier says.
 “I think eventually security will be more seamless and ‘invisible.’
 The promise of technology like Zero Trust means we’ll be more secure without as much end-user friction as we have today.”

 There will be more cyberattacks in the future, and they will continue to grow in sophistication.
 But the future of cybersecurity will not be written by cybercriminals.
 A current and coming generation of bright young minds has the potential to develop the tools and mindset needed to power a new paradigm in cybersecurity.